The Trials and Punishment of Oscar Wilde

 How Oscar Wilde Got in Trouble

 Right before Oscar Wilde's trials in April and May of 1895, life was good.
 He had two plays running in London, The Importance of Being Earnest, and An Ideal Husband.
 His charm and wit were legendary, making him one of the most sought-after intellectuals in all of London.
 He carried himself with elegance, eloquence, and sophistication.
-Even those who disliked him from a distance for his effeminate dandyism were unable to resist his charisma when they met him in person.
+Even those who disliked him from a distance for his effeminate dandyism could not resist his charisma when they met him in person.

 This was dangerous because being gay in Victorian England was a crime.
 The Criminal Law Amendment of 1885 criminalized any sexual act committed between men as "gross indecency."
-Though technically a misdemeanor, those convicted could be sent to prison for up to two years.
+Though technically a misdemeanor, those convicted could be imprisoned for up to two years.

 A self-described aesthetic like Wilde promoted a brand celebrating the hedonistic pursuit of pleasure, beauty, and comfort while avoiding everything displeasing or ugly.
 Incarceration in a dank Victorian prison for two years would be antithetical to all that.